 Marshall-Olkin Distributions

 In this subsection we generalize the multivariate exponential distribution defined and studied by Marshall and Olkin.
 To set the stage, suppose that \((S, \cdot)\) is a positive semigroup with identity \(e\) whose associated partial order graph \((S, \preceq)\) is a lattice.
 For \(n \in \N_+\), \((S^n, \cdot)\) denotes the power semigroup of \((S, \cdot)\) of order \(n\), whose partial order graph \((S^n, \preceq_n)\) is the power of \((S, \preceq)\) of order \(n\), also a lattice.
 Once again, \((S, \cdot)\) is measurable with respect to underlying reference space \((S, \ms S)\), so that \((S^n, \cdot)\) and the graph \((S^n, \preceq_n)\) are measurable with respect to \((S^n, \ms S^n)\).
-We start with the bivariate case.
+We start with our generalized definition in the bivariate case.

 Suppose that \(U\), \(V\), and \(W\) are right independent and have memoryless distributions on \((S, \cdot)\).
 Let \(X = U \wedge W\) and \(Y = V \wedge W\).
 Then \((X, Y)\) has a Marshall-Olkin distribution on \((S^2, \cdot)\).